HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 -   **`EulerGTilde`**($\vec p_\text{cm}$)

-    Finds a set of Euler angles $(\psi, \theta, \phi)$ such that the rotation matrix coverts the reference momentum into center-of-mass momentum, i.e.
+    Finds a set of Euler angles $(\psi, \theta, \phi)$ such that the rotation matrix converts the reference momentum into center-of-mass momentum, i.e.
     $$\vec p_\text{cm} = R(\psi, \theta, \phi) \; \vec p_\text{ref} \,.$$ This
     transformation is not unique, but that *should* not be a problem as we sum over the little group elements anyway.